ArtoriasAbyssslayer/HashModNFFBanks-IDR/README.md

 This script will produce novel views of the geometry of the `GEOMETRY_ID` scan trained model, and the rendering of the `APPEARANCE_ID` scan trained model.

+**TinyCudaNN HashGrid Implementation seems to work faster with lower memory usage and optimized for RTX card and get better appearence results but same geometry**

+On the other hand CUDA hashgrid has modified AttomicAdd operation for cards that not support half operation which results on bad headstart of the algorithm -> If RTX card is available the attomic add should be swapped with the original commented out AttomicAdd that uses half operations

 ## References
 ```